trevezani/sample-bpe-microprofile/README.md

 # sample-bpe-microprofile
-Part of the BPe responsible for generating the key and the URL of the QRCode
+A sample of the BPe responsible for generating the key and the URL of the QRCode

 ## General